 fbpx

-CRNA Application Requirements Cover Photo
+Breaking Down the CRNA School Application Cover Photo

 It is frustrating when your CRNA application is rejected.
 However, if you prepare for the application process, your chances of being rejected become slim.
 In this episode, the host Jenny Finnell discusses the requirements you need to prepare.
 You should identify the nuances of the requirements to avoid rejection.
 She also talks about how you can prepare your resume, CV, interview, et cetera.
 Tune in to this episode and learn from Jenny hot to ace that application.

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here